shasha-nabila/shasha-nabila/README.md

 ## 💗 About Me
 - 🎓 I'm currently studying BSc Computer Science at the University of Leeds.
-- 🌱 I’m interested in data.
+- 🤓 I like data.
 - ⚡ Fun fact: I enjoy making pixel art!
 <br>